 - a.
 In strategy A, the volume of internal standard spiking solution is kept at a constant ratio of 2 μ L per mL of desorption solution added.
 This enables larger samples to be desorbed without diminishing the area of the GC peak for the internal standard.
-However, a volume correction factor (V1/V2) is needed in the final calculations in step 19.
+However, a volume correction factor (V_1/V_2) is needed in the final calculations in step 19.
 Therefore, the exact volume of internal standard added to each of the samples relative to that added to the calibration standards must be known. - b.
-In strategy B, the volume of internal standard spiking solution is kept constant for all samples and calibration standards, but need not be exactly 60 μL.
+In strategy B, the volume of internal standard spiking solution is kept constant for all samples and calibration standards, but need not be exactly $60 \, \mu L$.
 This enables the final calculations to be made in step 19 without a volume correction factor.
-However, the area of the GC peak for the internal standard will vary with sample desorption volume and the internal standard must be concentrated enough to be measurable where larger volumes of desorption solution are used. - E. SOLID PHASE EXTRACTION PROCEDURE:
+However, the area of the GC peak for the internal standard will vary with sample desorption volume and the internal standard must be concentrated enough to be measurable where larger volumes of desorption solution are used.

+E. SOLID PHASE EXTRACTION PROCEDURE:

-Two columns (Clean Screen[®] and BOND ELUT-CERTIFY[®]) are based upon a silica support.
-The other two (Oasis[®] and Speedisk[®]) are based upon an organic polymer support.
-The precision and accuracy data in Tables 8a and 8b apply to the Waters Oasis[®] MCX 3cc/60 mg column.
+The following SPE columns were investigated and found to work adequately for this method: BOND ELUT-CERTIFY® (200 mg/3mL); Clean Screen® (300 mg/3 mL); Oasis® MCX (60 mg/3 cc); or Speedisk® H2O-Philic SC-DVB.
+Two columns (Clean Screen® and BOND ELUT-CERTIFY®) are based upon a silica support.
+The other two (Oasis® and Speedisk®) are based upon an organic polymer support.
+The precision and accuracy data in Tables 7a and 7b were generated using the Waters Oasis® MCX 3cc/60 mg column.